quityQ/ML2-Project/README.md

 It's unstructured Data which is ideal for the RAG.

 ## Backend/LLM
+The model we're using is llama3 from Meta.
+It's being run through ollama service.
 The initial prompt sends the recent 20 hero choices of the player, and asks for some tips.
 Over this prompt the RAG attempts to find information within the data that was scraped.
 Chat history is preserved, meaning that the chatbot should not lose context over the conversation.